Kwai-Klear/KlearReasoner/README.md

 ### Evaluation
 When we expand the inference budget to 64K and adopt the YaRN method with a scaling factor of 2.5. **Evaluation is coming soon, stay tuned.**
+The evaluation data for AIME24, AIME25, and HMMT2025 are available in our GitHub repository under the benchmarks directory.
+For LiveCodeBench, please download the data from the official website.

 ---
 ## 🤝 Citation